Apply to a Grant

 Eligibility:

-- Eligible applicants include all First Nations (bands, Treaty First Nations, and Indigenous National Governments with authority for lands and resources), non-profits whose mandate includes work on forests, forest management or sustainable forestry activities (registered charities, incorporated societies, community foundations), consultancies, community forest agreement holders, woodlots licensees, research forests, major licensees, and researchers from academic institutions and/or non-profits.
+- Eligible Applicants include: Individuals; First Nations (bands, Treaty First Nations, and Indigenous Governments with authority for lands and resources in BC); Non-profits whose mandate includes work on forests, forest management or sustainable forestry activities (registered charities, incorporated societies, community foundations); Consultancies whose scope includes work on forests, forest management or sustainable forestry activities; Community forest agreement holders, Woodlot licensees; Research forests; Major licensees; Researchers from academic institutions or nonprofits.

 - The lead applicant must be located in B.C.